DETAILED ACTION

 “A method of characterizing threshold voltage of a power electronic device using an artificial intelligence (AI) model” recited in the preamble does not integrate the judicial exception into a practical application.
 This additional element is merely using a computer as a tool to perform an abstract idea (see MPEP 2106.05(h)).

-“sampling, by a microcontroller of the power electronic device, measured voltage and current values of the power electronic device at power-on” does not integrate the judicial exception into a practical application.
+“sampling, by a microcontroller of the power electronic device, measured voltage and current values of the power electronic device at power-on, the measured voltage and current values being received from an analog-to-digital converter (ADC) circuit coupled to the power electronic device” does not integrate the judicial exception into a practical application.
 This additional element is merely using a computer as a tool to perform an abstract idea (see MPEP 2106.05(h)).

-“characterizing, by the microcontroller, the threshold voltage of the power electronic device using the AI model in inference mode with the measured voltage and current values as inputs, the AI model being trained using a joint loss function comprising a Jacobian regularization term to compensate for noise” does not integrate the judicial exception into a practical application.
+“characterizing, by the microcontroller, the threshold voltage of the power electronic device as a predictive marker of device degradation using the AI model in inference mode with the measured voltage and current values as inputs, the AI model being trained using a joint loss function comprising a Jacobian regularization term to compensate for noise present in the measured voltage and current values” does not integrate the judicial exception into a practical application.
 This additional element is merely using a computer as a tool to perform an abstract idea (see MPEP 2106.05(h)).

-The claim is merely selecting data, manipulating or analyzing the data using math and mental process, and displaying the results.
+The claim is merely gathering data, manipulating or analyzing the data using math and mental process, and outputting or displaying the results.

 This is similar to electric power: MPEP 2106.05(h) vi.
 Limiting the abstract idea of collecting information, analyzing it, and displaying certain results of the collection and analysis to data related to the electric power grid, because limiting application of the abstract idea to power-grid monitoring is simply an attempt to limit the use of the abstract idea to a particular technological environment, Electric Power Group, LLC v.
 Alstom S.A., 830 F.3d 1350, 1354, 119 USPQ2d 1739, 1742 (Fed.
 Cir.
 2016).